adobe/frl-online-proxy/src/en/index.md

 ## Export

-A proxy running in `store` mode can use the `export` command to export all unfulfilled license requests to a database file.
+A proxy running in `cache` or `store` mode can use the `export` command to export all unfulfilled license requests to a database file.

 ```
 frl-proxy.exe-export 1.0.0